korbinian90/CLEARSWI.jl/README.md

 using CLEARSWI

 TEs = [4,8,12] # change this to the Echo Time of your sequence.
-For multi-echoes, set a list of TE values, else set a list with a single TE value. nifti_folder = CLEARSWI.dir("test","testData","small") # replace with path to your folder e.g. nifti_folder="/data/clearswi" magfile = joinpath(nifti_folder, "Mag.nii") # Path to the magnitude image in nifti format, must be .nii or .hdr phasefile = joinpath(nifti_folder, "Phase.nii") # Path to the phase image
+For multi-echoes, set a list of TE values, else set a list with a single TE value. nifti_folder = CLEARSWI.dir("test","data","small") # replace with path to your folder e.g. nifti_folder="/data/clearswi" magfile = joinpath(nifti_folder, "Mag.nii") # Path to the magnitude image in nifti format, must be .nii or .hdr phasefile = joinpath(nifti_folder, "Phase.nii") # Path to the phase image